-APTA is receiving many questions regarding management of patients during the pandemic — whether patients are asymptomatic, or with diagnosed or suspected COVID-19.
-The following information addresses many of your concerns, for outpatient, home health, long-term care facility, acute care, and school-based settings; as well as in the areas of post-intensive care syndrome and wound care management, and recommendations for helping your patients stay active while they’re at home.
-You’ll also find links at the end for additional resources on infectious disease control, volunteer opportunities, unemployment issues, and more.
+APTA receives many questions regarding management of patients during the pandemic — whether patients are asymptomatic, diagnosed or suspected COVID-19, or recovering from the illness.
+The following information addresses many of your concerns, for outpatient, home health, long-term care, acute care, and school-based settings, as well as in the areas of post-intensive care syndrome, post-acute sequelae of SARS-CoV-2, and wound care, and provides recommendations for helping your patients stay active while they're at home.

 All information is based on national and international recommendations and guidelines, when available.
 This information is not intended to be applicable to every scenario, but to give you information to make decisions based on the best available evidence and your professional judgment.
-As more information arises, we will update this information.
+As more information arises, this information will be updated.

 All health care providers are at some risk for exposure to COVID-19, whether in the workplace or in the community.
 Providers in any risk exposure category (high, medium, low, or no risk) who develop signs or symptoms compatible with COVID-19 must contact their established point of contact (public health authorities or their facility's occupational health program) for medical evaluation prior to returning to work.
 If an employee is confirmed to have the infection, the employer should inform other employees and patients who were in contact with the individual up to 48 hours before becoming symptomatic, keeping the confidentiality of the affected employee as required by the Americans With Disabilities Act.
 All employees should self-monitor for symptoms and respond accordingly.
 Read about more APTA outpatient resources.

 One challenge to providing outpatient care is cancellation of appointments, whether by the provider or the patient.
-To reduce the spread of COVID-19, you can postpone all nonessential appointments or shift these appointments to phone visits.
-You should carefully explain these options to the patient, along with the reasons for doing so, such as the importance of protecting them, the people around them, your other patients, and you and your staff.
+If you determine with your patient that in-person care should be discontinued or delayed, you should carefully explain options for different care delivery models to the patient, along with the reasons for doing so, such as the importance of protecting them, the people around them, your other patients, and you and your staff.
 You'll find resources to help you with these efforts on the APTA Telehealth webpage.
-It is recommended that you suspend any cancellation or rescheduling fees during the emergency and document the reasons for cancellation or suspension of care.

 Consider these factors for in-clinic physical therapy sessions: